rakoo/legxin/README.md

 Legxin is an alternative UI for reddit.
 The goals are simple:

 - Make programming fun again
-I need to enjoy doing this.
-If I don't (hint: if I need to implement something I'm not interested in) I will quickly lose interest in it.
+I'm the number one user, so I need to enjoy doing and using this.
+If I don't (hint: if I need to implement something I'm not interested in) I will put the task lower in my todo stack

 - Teach me [svelte](https://svelte.dev/) and web technologies You can't be fullstack until you've succesfully centered a div.
 Also, svelte looks cool, so why not ?